canvasxyz/canvas/docs/2-applications.md

 Every action reads a deterministic snapshot of the database.
 When actions that call `db.get()` are propagated to other machines or replayed later, each `db.get()` always returns the same value that it saw at the time and place it was first created.

-We achieve this by doing extra bookkeeping inside the database, including a compacted history of each database record.
+We achieve this by doing extra bookkeeping inside the database, and maintaining a compacted history of each database record.